 In October 1997, the Company changed its principal activities to mining and its name to Griffin Mining Limited.
 In November 1997 Griffin acquired a 50% equity interest in China Zinc Pty Ltd which held a 60% interest in the Hebei Hua Ao Mining Industry Company Limited (“Hebei Hua Ao”) a Chinese joint venture company, which holds the mineral rights at Caijiaying in the Hebei Province in Northern China.
 In March 1998, Griffin acquired the remaining 50% equity stake in China Zinc Pty Ltd, giving Griffin a controlling 60% interest in Hebei Hua Ao.
 In June 2012, Griffin acquired a further 28.8% interest in Hebei Hua Ao taking its interest to 88.8% and at the same time negotiated an extension of the term of the Hebei Hua Ao Joint Venture for a further 25 years to October 2037.

-Griffin through Hebei Hua Ao holds exploration licence tenements over 6.0 sq km at Caijiaying with a mining licence over some 1.5 sq km.
+Griffin through Hebei Hua Ao holds a mining licence over some 3.2 sq km at Caijiaying and a retention licence over 2.2 sq km adjacent to the mining licence tenement.
 Within these licence areas are eight zones of mineralisation, one of which, Zone III, is currently being mined.
-Development work is has been undertaken to access the Zone II area to the south in anticipation of a further mining licence over that area and the area between Zones II and III.
-Griffin holds an exploration licence over a further 15.7 sq km through a second Chinese joint venture company, Hebei Anglo, with further zones of mineralisation.
+Development work is being undertaken to access the Zone II area to the south with the receipt of a further mining licence over that area and the area between Zones II and III.
+Griffin has an interest over a further 15.7 sq km through a second Chinese joint venture company, Hebei Anglo, with further zones of mineralisation.

 The Caijiaying Mine was commissioned on time and budget in 2005 with an initial design production throughput rate of 200,000 tonnes of ore per annum.
 Numerous upgrades to the Caijiaying Mine and processing facilities have taken place since commissioning leading to the latest upgrade which has taken the name plate mill throughput capacity to 1.5 million tonnes of ore per annum.

-Underground development continues with the expansion of the existing mining operations at Zone III down to the 1,000 RL.
-Access to the Zone II area to the south of Zone III has been constructed allowing for underground drilling and exploration at Zone II.
-The mining and development of Zone II is subject to the successful granting of a new mining licence over that area.
+Underground development continues with the expansion of the existing mining operations at Zone III down to the 1,000 RL, meaning 1,000 metres above sea level, approximately 500 metres below surface.
+Access to the Zone II area to the south of Zone III has been constructed allowing for mining and development of Zone II to commence.

 Griffin has been the leader in foreign investment in mining in China having been engaged in developing the Caijiaying zinc gold project since 1997.